 Mobile SEO Statistics

 Mobile is now an important part of search engine optimization.
-That’s because search engines like Google have gone mobile-first index.
+That’s because search engines like Google have gone mobile-first.

-What this means is that Google will now rank your website based on its performance on mobile.
-If a website is not mobile responsive and doesn’t function properly on mobile, then it will not rank higher.
+What this means is that Google now ranks your website based on its performance on mobile.
+If a website isn’t responsive and offers a poor user experience on mobile, it’s going to be hard to boost its ranking.

-So, if you’re planning on optimizing your pages for search engines, then you’ll have to look at its user behavior on mobile devices.
+So, if you’re planning on optimizing your pages for search engines, make sure you look at its behavior on mobile devices.

-The high number of visitors from mobile is no surprise as there are 4.33 billion internet users around the world and 3.7 billion of them are from mobile.
+The high number of visitors from mobile is no surprise as there are more than 5 billion internet users around the world and 5.48 billion mobile phone users.

-And if you have an eCommerce business, then mobile is that more important.
-For instance, mobile searches for same-day shipping have grown by 120% since 2015.
+And if you have an eCommerce business, then mobile is even more important.
+For instance, the mobile share of total eCommerce sales has grown to 72.9% of all online sales.

-There’s also a shift in the number of clicks on mobile compared to desktop.
-The first organic result would get 27.7% of clicks on mobile, while the same first result on the desktop would get 19.3%.
+There’s also a difference in the organic CTR on mobile compared to desktop.
+The typical #1 organic result gets fewer clicks on mobile, while lower ranked pages have higher CTRs versus desktop.

 Voice Search SEO Statistics

-Voice search is on the rise and is becoming an important part of search rankings.
-And with the introduction of voice assistants like Siri, Google Assistant, and Alexa, it’s easier than ever to use voice search to look up things.
+Voice search is on the rise and is expected to continue its expansion.
+The widespread introduction of voice assistants like Siri, Google Assistant, and Alexa makes voice an even more important search medium.

 But what about the accuracy of voice search?

-The number of correct answers given by a voice search assistant varies across devices.
-Google Assistant is the most accurate followed by Alexa.
-Apple’s Siri is surprisingly not as accurate as others in answering questions.
+The number of correct answers given by a voice search assistant varies across devices and platforms.
+According to a Semrush study, Android and Siri are the most accurate, followed by Google Home and Alexa.

-Another interesting SEO statistic you might want to consider is that 40.7% of voice search answers are taken from featured snippets.
+One more interesting SEO statistic that could impact your search marketing is that over 40% of voice search answers are taken from featured snippets.

-This shows that you should try and capture as many featured snippets as possible, as it will increase your chances of making it to voice searches.
-Likewise, higher rankings also improve your prospects of being in a voice search result.
+This shows that you should try and capture as many featured snippets as possible, to increase your chances of capturing voice searches.
+Likewise, higher rankings improve your prospects of being in voice search results.

 Video SEO Stats

-If you’re looking to boost your search engine rankings, then you can try creating videos.
-They are an important content type that appears on SERPs along with featured snippets and knowledge panels.
+Adding video can boost your search engine rankings, for a number of reasons.
+They are a major content type that appears on SERPs, along with featured snippets and knowledge panels.

-This leads us to a question – how do you optimize your videos to rank higher on Google and YouTube?
+So, how do you publish and optimize video content to rank higher on Google and YouTube?

 Backlinko performed a study on 1.3 million YouTube videos to learn about SEO.
 It found that video comments play an important role in ranking higher on YouTube rankings.

-Along with comments, the number of shares, views, and likes also played a huge part in ranking your video higher.
-It also found that videos on the first page on YouTube were on average 14 minutes, 50 seconds long.
+Along with comments, the number of shares, views, and likes also contributed to higher video rankings.
+The study found that videos on the first page on YouTube averaged 14 minutes, 50 seconds in length.

-Given that videos are a popular content type, they should be part of your content strategy.
+Given that videos are a hugely popular content type, they should be part of your content strategy.